hoangduytran/blender-manual/manual/editors/image/editing.rst

    :Mode:      All Modes
    :Menu:      :menuselection:`Image --> Generate Grease Pencil`

-Creates a :doc:`Grease Pencil </grease_pencil/index>` object using the currently selected image as a source.
+Create a :doc:`Grease Pencil </grease_pencil/index>` object using the currently selected image as a source.